taroj1205/chrome-twitter-link/README.md

-# Saved Twitter Lists Extension
+# Save Twitter Lists Extension

 This is a Chrome extension that allows you to save Twitter lists for easy access.